cdl-geneseo/geneseo-dictionary/S/Shook.md

 # Shook

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shook

 Created by  Unknown User (mr38) on Nov 02, 2020

 Adjective- A word used to describe being shocked about something.
 I was shook when I found out she was talking about me behind my back.
 (Rockwell, Q-T, 2020)